svandisproject/technical-whitepaper/TechnicalRoadmap.md

 * Improvements for the onboarding tour onto the blockchain.
 Users connecting their social media accounts will acheive a higher reputation on the network.
 * ICO Screeners built by the Internal Svandis Team will be available to users.
 * Alt Coin Information will be available and allow users to see up to date information of price, volume, price swings.
 * Users are be able to onboard into the blockchain and gain the decentralized identity, to get ready for them to submit data to the consensus mechanism.
+More information about blockchain transactions and consensus decisions will be available to ecosystem participants.
 * Decentralized blockchain identity is based on EIP 725 and 735 protocols.
 These include key management options for users and signing of claims on the blockchain to enable rewards for users verifying their social media.
 * The newsfeed will filter information and allow for customization of the Svandis dashboard and widget.